 - Providing bonus payments to doctors for treating Medicare beneficiaries; and

 - Reducing fraud to save precious resources and ensure that seniors receive the care they deserve.

-Congresswoman Lowey also voted for a bipartisan measure signed into law by the President in 12015 that repeals the flawed Medicare Sustainable Growth Rate (SGR) formula, ensuring that physicians are reimbursed fairly for treating Medicare patients and that patients will continue to have access to their doctors.
+Congresswoman Lowey also voted for a bipartisan measure signed into law by President Obama in 2015 that repeals the flawed Medicare Sustainable Growth Rate (SGR) formula, ensuring that physicians are reimbursed fairly for treating Medicare patients and that patients will continue to have access to their doctors.

 Stopping Bad Budget for Seniors

 Congresswoman Lowey opposed the 2016 Republican budget, which would: